 1. Try updating the driver that is causing you problems

 To see a list of the devices installed on your Windows 8 device, right click on “This PC” and select “Manage”.
 From the menu on the left-hand side, choose “Device Manager” and scroll down to your USB devices.
 The driver that is not recognized will have a yellow sign next to it.
 Right click the driver and select the update option.
 Here is a very helpful video from Tom’s Hardware showing you the entire process.

 2. Scan for hardware changes

 If the update utility doesn’t offer you a solution, from Device Manager you can right click the problematic driver and instead of selecting update, go for the “Scan for hardware changes” option.
 If the wizard does find something, follow the troubleshooter and it might find a solution to the issue (albeit rarely).
-We also recommend you to download this tool (100% safe and tested by us) to scan and fix various PC problems, such as hardware failure, file loss and malware.

 3. Uninstall and re-install the driver